ShaobinTao/public/BookNotes/music.md

   - 2nd choice: Highway1 strat
   - I’ve found local music shops much more honest and helpful than Guitar Center.
 I usually go to Starving Musician, but I think people love Gryphon in Palo Alto too

+https://reverb.com/p/fender-custom-shop-danny-gatton-telecaster had diamonds on the side markers that were slightly raised